Kyyle2114/Convolutional-Adapter-for-Segment-Anything/README.md

 ![alt text](assets/cad.png)

-We proposed memory efficient convolutional adapter for Segment Anything(SAM).
+We proposed memory efficient convolutional adapter architecture for Segment Anything (SAM).
+This architecture connects in parallel with SAM's image encoder, eliminating the need to store activations and gradients of the image encoder during model training.

 ## Environment